 Managing Your Business

-How Opera Patisserie is scaling their business with sweet results
+How Opera Patisserie is scaling their business

 This patisserie's growth wasn't a cakewalk—but the challenges were worth it.

 Ever been to a restaurant with an out-of-this-world dessert tray?
 You may be surprised to learn that some of these gourmet treats aren't from in-house pastry chefs, but rather commercial kitchens from which restaurants buy.